 In the UK, the laws change for drivers 70 or over when you will need to renew your driving licence using the standard procedure.
 This does, however, mean you lose your C1 entitlement but the good news is renewing your licence is free of charge and can be completed via the Gov.uk website but the following requirements will apply:

 - If your licence is about to expire or is going to expire within 90 days

 - You aren’t prevented from driving for any reason

-At the age of 70 you have to renew your licence every 3 years however you are able to carry on driving while your licence is being renewed as long as:
+At the age of 70 you must renew your licence every 3 years but you are able to carry on driving while your licence is being renewed as long as:

 - Your doctor agrees that you can continue driving